robinluckey/bootstrap-6502/README.md

 code, and from there to slowly develop a full 6502 assembler.
 Each new version of the assembler is assembled by the previous.

-The original verison of the assembler was a short length of hand-assembled hex code.
+The original version of the assembler was a short length of hand-assembled hex code.
 This resulted in a tiny program which, when fed a string of its own hex machine code, could emit its own object code.